Best of ECT News

 Business-Critical Contributions

-The “free” misnomer does not mean that there is no money to be made from open source software.
+The “free” misnomer does not mean that there is no money to be made from open-source software.
 However, not everyone succeeds with individual projects within the developing business model.

 “Open source does not preclude a commercial model.
-Although many developers contribute in their own time, the world needed more than a collection of hobbyists to achieve greatness.
+Although many developers contribute in their own time, the world needs more than a collection of hobbyists to achieve greatness.
 The business community saw the opportunity and obliged,” Nginx’s Garrett said.

 The default value comes in terms of the technologies used to build and support new products, as well as in terms of the product offerings themselves, he told LinuxInsider.